The Munich Massacre Caused 11 Innocent Deaths and Changed the Olympics Forever

 Security alone now costs hundreds of millions of dollars at each Olympic games.
 Fans can’t even attend the Olympics without intense security screening.

 The measures may seem harsh, but no violent event has occurred since the Munich Massacre in 1972.
-Although it was a tragic day in Olympics history, it caused host countries at Olympic games to ramp up its security to make sure it never happened again.
+Although it was a tragic day in Olympics history, it caused host countries at Olympic games to ramp up their security to make sure it never happened again.